ashinshanly/EvoCode/README.md

 - **Numerical Accuracy**: Improve precision in numerical calculations
 - **Code Refactoring**: Transform code to equivalent but cleaner or more efficient forms
 - **Research**: Explore evolutionary computation and genetic programming

+## Technologies
+- Python backend with Flask web framework
+- JavaScript frontend with real-time data visualization
+- Genetic programming algorithms for code evolution
+- Performance benchmarking and analysis tools

+This project demonstrates the potential of evolutionary algorithms in software optimization and provides a framework for exploring automated code improvement techniques.

 ## Contributing